 For all its benefits, owning a pet is also a responsibility.
 While people often romanticize the idea of owning an adorable puppy, rescuing an animal, or getting healthy exercise, there are realistic concerns one (especially first timers) should take into consideration before diving into pet ownership later in life:

-- Housing restrictions.
-Some places like apartment buildings or senior living facilities may have rules against pets.
+Be mindful of housing restrictions.
+Some places like apartment buildings or senior living facilities may have rules against pets or restrictions for types of pets.
 Make sure you familiarize yourself with the regulations where you live.

 Alternative options for senior companionship